confluentinc/kafka-client-smart-ser-des/serializer/README.md

 ## Usage

-1. Create a Kafka consumer properties object:
+1. Create a Kafka producer properties object:

 Before creating a Kafka producer instance, you need to configure it with the appropriate settings.
 Here is an example of how to configure a Kafka producer: